musikisomorphie/wgan-div/README.md

 Our code is built upon [WGAN-GP](https://github.com/igul222/improved_wgan_training).

 ## Prerequisites
-For the running enviromnment please check https://github.com/igul222/improved_wgan_training
+For Tensorflow and its dependencies please check https://github.com/igul222/improved_wgan_training

 For the training data such as Cifar10, CelebA, LSUN etc download them on the official website accordingly